QuantumRaC/Cybersec-Archive/notes/linux_notes.md

     - `SIGKILL` kills and doesn't do any cleanup
     - `SIGSTOP` stops / suspends a process

+- Ctrl-C interrupts processes
+- Ctrl-Z suspends processes
+- `fg`
+  - brings the background process back into use (foreground) on the terminal

 - `systemctl`
   - allows interaction with the systemd process / daemon
   - `systemctl [option] [service]`
     - options: `start`, `stop`, `enable`, `disable`
     - `start` and `stop` switches it on and off immediately but does not affect auto-start at boot
     - `enable` and `disable` doesn't immediately switch it on and off but enables / disables auto-start at boot
-- `fg`
-  - brings the background process back into use (foreground) on the terminal

 - `crontab`
   - used to schedule repetitive tasks via the `cron` daemon